Tarzan and the Super 7

 The show was an updating of The Batman/Tarzan Adventure Hour which aired on CBS Saturday mornings during the 1977–1978 television season.
 That series featured separate half-hour episodes for each hero, with each show having its own opening and closing credits.
 The two series had previously run separately as Tarzan, Lord of the Jungle (1976) and The New Adventures of Batman (1977).

 Batman and the Super 7

 During the 1980–1981 television season, NBC ran repeat episodes under the title Batman and the Super 7.
-The Dynamic Duo's lone crusade on NBC Saturday Morning, this hourlong series featured all of the original ‘Super 7’ segments except Jason of Star Command and Tarzan, Lord of the Jungle (The Tarzan show continued airing repeats on CBS as part of The Tarzan/Lone Ranger Adventure Hour (1980–1981), later renamed The Tarzan/Lone Ranger/Zorro Adventure Hour (1981–1982)).
-However, entire half-hour episodes of The New Adventures of Batman were heavily condensed into weekly 10-minute two-parters.
+The Dynamic Duo's lone crusade on NBC Saturday Morning, this hourlong series featured all of the original 'Super 7' segments except Jason of Star Command and Tarzan, Lord of the Jungle (the Tarzan show continued airing repeats on CBS as part of The Tarzan/Lone Ranger Adventure Hour (1980–1981), later renamed The Tarzan/Lone Ranger/Zorro Adventure Hour (1981–1982)).
+The entire half-hour episodes of The New Adventures of Batman were heavily condensed into weekly 10-minute two-parters.